Westworld Season-Finale Recap: The Way Out

 Random Thoughts

-• Lee Sizemore’s final stand-off is quite the character moment, but one that feels a bit unearned.
+• Lee Sizemore’s final standoff is quite the character moment, but one that feels a bit unearned.
 I get his arc of cowardice and finding new selflessness, but the part that’s missing in building to that kind of sacrifice, psychologically speaking, is a dramatic articulation of the indescribable guilt of what he has done.

-• At least William’s hostness explains understand how he got shot so many times?
+• At least William’s host-ness explains how he got shot so many times?

 • So there are two Doloreses now, right?